chessarisilvio/pcb-esp32-nrf24/README.md

 This project is a modular PCB designed to host an ESP32 microcontroller and multiple NRF24 wireless modules, this board ideal for experimentation in wireless communication, sensor networks, or jamming systems.

 how to make it work:
-Hardware Requirements
+Hardware Requirements (per node)
-For each node (x2):

-1x ESP32 DevKit with nRF24L01 module
+1× ESP32 DevKit board (38-pin, with USB Type-C connector)

-1x ESP32 with TFT display (yellow board)

-2x 5v to 3.3v lm2596-3.3
+2× nRF24L01 modules (E-BYTE version recommended)

+1× ESP32 “yellow display board” (2.8" TFT with ILI9341 controller)

+2× LM2596-3.3V DC-DC step-down converters (5V to 3.3V)

+Minimum 2 standard breadboards (or, for custom assembly, 2 pieces of 2.54mm pitch female headers and 1 universal prototype board)

+20× male-to-male jumper wires (20cm length)

+20× female-to-female jumper wires (20cm length)

-Power supply (USB or battery)
+Power supply (USB Type-C cable or battery pack with 5V output)

 Connections (each ESP32 with nRF24):